 December 19, 2012

 As of last Tuesday, I’ve been self-demoted from professional food writer to amateur food blogger.
 As I touched on in a previous blog entry, I left my job as the food (and weddings) editor for an Annapolis-based magazine recently to become a communications specialist for an association near Washington, D.C.
-As nearly all major life changes do, choosing a new career option had its pros and cons.
-One major advantage of my job at the magazine was that I got to write about really interesting things – such as food.
-However, being so focused on food all the time actually has some drawbacks, particularly when it came to my waistline.
-I’m now at a health-related company, and although I’m mostly writing about meetings and conferences, I hope that it will be easier to focus on making healthy meals.
+However, I think this is a good move for my waistline, as I will less-frequently making delicious things like this:

 read more »

 For the second year, David and I are hosting a Christmas Party.
 We’re so lucky to have friends who come from near and far to celebrate the holiday season with us — we’re currently at 30 RSVPs, and I’m sure that there will be a few additional guests for forgot to email, call, or text me prior to the party.